| General | History, Literary Theory & Criticism & Other Agendas | The Pulps & Short Fiction |

 Sorted, by author...

-It uses the informational cartoon, a format popularized in Ripley's Believe It or Not.
+This self-published labour of love may not be the most through of volumes on old time radio, but it might be the funnest.
+Ituses the informational cartoon, a format popularized in Ripley's Believe It or Not.
 Each of the 254 panels (8.5" by 11") deals with a single show or radio-related topic.
 There is informative text about each show, and drawings of radio people actors, producers, directors, writers, announcers, composers and even products.
 Bobb did the drawings, hundreds of them.
 Not just detectives are covered, but there are a lot of them in this book: Big Town, Boston Blackie, Bulldog Drummond, Casey - Crime Photographer, Dick Tracy, Ellery Queen, Fat Man, Green Hornet, Johnny Dollar six of the eight Johnny Dollars), Let George Do It, Michael Shayne, Mr. and Mrs. North, Mr. Chameleon, Mr. Keen - Tracer of Lost Persons, Nero Wolfe, Nick Carter, Night Beat, Pat Novak For Hire, Perry Mason, Philip Marlowe, Richard Diamond, Rocky Fortune, Sam Spade, Sgt.
 Preston, The Shadow, Sherlock Holmes, Tales of the Texas Rangers, and The Thin Man.

 This book is considered the New Testament of OTR reference books; John's 1976 Tune In Yesterday (see below) is the Old Testament.
 On The Air is more than just a revision of his earlier book.
 There are some 1,500 radio shows presented in alphabetical order.
 There is extensive information on each show's length of run, cast, writers, and directors.
 There is also an extensive bibliography.